Arc-Computer/ATLAS/README.md

 Fine-tuning (or RLHF) creates a static, updated version of a model.
 It is compute-intensive and risks catastrophic forgetting.
 When the world changes, you must repeat the entire process.

 ATLAS creates a **dynamic, continual learning loop**.
-The teacher-student architecture separates foundational knowledge from task-specific adaptation.
+The closed-loop architecture separates foundational knowledge from task-specific adaptation.
 This means:
 - **No Catastrophic Forgetting**: The student model's weights are never changed, preserving its original capabilities.
 - **Rapid Adaptation**: The online learning loop adapts to new tasks in hours, not weeks.
 - **Compounding Knowledge**: Skills learned from one task can be reapplied to others, creating a library of reusable "skill capsules."